Jenspi/artificial-intelligence/Project 2- SAT Solver Jenny Spicer/readme.txt

 Operations: 2
 Time (ms):  0
 Solution:   (and A B)

+To test mine, export only the SATSolver.java file (not Test.java!!) as jmspicer.jar into the solvers folder, then go to the project folder from the terminal and run: java -jar sat.jar -a solvers/jmspicer.jar -p benchmarks/cnf_2.sat

 There is more diagnostic information that can be printed as an html file!
 Append a -o and <HTMLFileName> at the end of the command to see: 1.) how long each problem took to solve, 2.) the solution size, and 3.) the number of operations it took to get the answer.